Macb3th/dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 In Dart, the
 <a href="http://api.dartlang.org/dart_html/Node.html" target="_blank">Node</a>
-class contains the methods and properties that implement node's tree functionality.
+class contains the methods and properties that implement a node's tree functionality.

 HTML page elements are one kind of node that can be in the DOM tree.
 They have a rectangular area on the page and can receive events.